mHealthTechnologies/mHealthDroid/README.md

 The framework comprises an extensive set of modules for sensor data acquisition, data management, remote storage, signal processing, machine learning, multidimensional data visualization, as well as intelligent recommendations and multimedia guidelines among others features.
 The core of the framework is defined to operate on the Android operating system; however, it has been implemented in a way that allows its use with any portable device.
 In fact, the core modules and components are defined to be completely independent of the underlying sensing and communication technology.
 To utilize a new device (commercial or not) it is only required to include the corresponding drivers that allow the communication between the mHealthDroid modules and the specific device (transparent to the user anyhow).
 The mHealthDroid initiative already includes drivers for a wide sort of portable devices; nevertheless it aims at incorporating new systems to the current portfolio of supported devices.

-This active platform is in continuous development, thereby contributions are very welcome.
+This active platform is not in development anymore, but contributions are very welcome and will be reviewed.
 Suggestions and comments are also appreciated!

-Contact (general info): mhealthdroid@gmail.com

 Contact (R&D enquiries): oresti.bl@gmail.com [<a href="http://www.ugr.es/~oresti/">Oresti Baños</a>]